 Are you considering a job or internship in the legal field?
 Explore these online resources to get started.
-Feel free to drop by our office to meet with an advisor to help plan.

 - CEI Internship Book - Washington Internships in Law and Policy